Alexander of Islay, Earl of Ross: Captivity

-At any rate, the king had certainly adopted a more hostile attitude towards Alexander.
-In 1428, James travelled into the north of Scotland both to assert his authority in Ross and to bring order to the north.
-James requested a meeting with Alexander, and in August Alexander travelled in good faith to meet James at Inverness, where James was holding court.
-James however, in an act typical of his kingship, imprisoned Alexander, his mother Mariota (by whose lineage Alexander claimed Ross) and around fifty of his followers, including his uncle and heir-designate John Mór, in the tower of Inverness Castle.
-Included among the other prisoners were Alexander's most important Ross allies; men such as Aonghas Dubh MacAoidh, the chief of the MacKays of Strathnaver, a man who was reputed to have a warband 4000 strong; a prisoner also was Aonghas' son Niall Óg, the husband of the daughter of the head of the Foulis Munro kindred of Easter Ross, one of Ross' most important families.
+Possibly due to the jealousy of the king's nobles, who had not forgotten Donald of Islay, Lord of the Isles's victory at Harlaw, the king adopted a more hostile attitude towards Donald's son, Alexander.
+In 1428, James traveled into the north of Scotland both to assert his authority and to bring order to the north.
+James summoned all the Highland clans to a meeting at Inverness.
+Alexander and the other clan chiefs traveled in good faith to meet James in August at Inverness, where James was holding court.
+James however, in a treacherous act typical of his kingship, imprisoned Alexander, his mother Mariota (by whose lineage Alexander claimed Ross) and around fifty of his followers, including his uncle and heir-designate John Mór, in the tower of Inverness Castle.

+Included among the other prisoners were Alexander's most important Ross allies; men such as Aonghas Dubh MacKay, the chief of the MacKays of Strathnaver, who was married to Alexander's aunt, Elizabeth Macdonald.
+MacKay was a man reputed to have an army 4000 strong; a prisoner also was Aonghas' son Niall Óg, the husband of the daughter of the head of the Foulis Munro kindred of Easter Ross, one of Ross' most important families.
 The head of the Munros himself, George Munro, may also have been arrested, but if he was he was quickly released.
 William Leslie and John de Ross of Balnagown, two important landowners and kinsmen of Mariota, were also imprisoned, as were the heads of the Wester Ross Lochalsh MacMhathain (Matheson) and the Kintail MacChoinnich (MacKenzie) kindreds.
 Most of these men, including John Mór, seem to have been released within a short time, although James took a few back to the south with him.

-According to Michael Brown and the 17th century History of the MacDonalds, James attempted to do a deal with John Mór, probably offering him the Lordship of the Isles, to which he was heir and for which he had revolted against his brother Domhnall decades before.
-John however refused to negotiate until Alexander was released.
-Furthermore, King James' plans met disaster when his messenger James Campbell attempted to arrest "Johannis de Insulis" and killed him in the attempt.
-King James tried to distance himself from the killing, and had Campbell hanged.
-Before the end of 1428, Alexander was released on a promise of good behaviour.
+According to Michael Brown and the 17th century History of the MacDonalds, James attempted to do a deal with John Mór, probably offering him the Lordship of the Isles, to which he was heir and for which he had revolted against his brother Donald decades before.
+John, however, refused to negotiate until his nephew, Alexander, was released.
+King James' plans met disaster when his messenger James Campbell attempted to arrest John Mór ("Johannis de Insulis") and killed him in the attempt.
+King James tried to distance himself from the killing, though Campbell claimed he acted on the king's orders.
+James had Campbell hanged.
+Before the end of 1428, Alexander was released on a promise of good behavior.